IlyaIzr/fe-frameworks/README.md

 # fe-frameworks

-Let's build a same app with different FE frameworks to test their load and user interaction
+Let's build a same app with different FE frameworks to test their load and user interaction under load

 ## Approach

-In this build i want to compare builds of different FE frameworks to see how they handle a mock of a real life app.
+I want to compare builds of different FE frameworks to see how they handle a mock of a real life app

 ### App requirements